I still can’t believe it actually happened. I am Miss North Carolina USA 2019. WOW.

 Here’s a bit about my pageant journey thus far and what this means for White Collar Glam:

 The first time I competed for the title of Miss North Carolina in the Miss America Organization was in the summer of 2014.
-I competed in three local preliminary competitions before winning one and I remember being grateful just to have the chance to compete at the state pageant.
+I competed in three local preliminary competitions before winning even one of them.
+Just having the chance to compete at the state pageant filled me with gratitude.
 I won a preliminary swimsuit award and made it to the top ten at Miss North Carolina 2014.
-Since it was my first year competing, even though I was a little disappointed I didn’t win, I was happy to make it to the finals and glad someone as genuine and kind as Beth Stovall won.
+Even though I was a little disappointed I didn’t win, I was happy to have made it to the finals since it was my first year competing.
+And I was glad someone as genuine and kind as Beth Stovall won.

 Competing in the lifestyle and fitness portion of the Miss NC 2014 Pageant.